radiorabe/klangbecken/doc/api.md

 ## Static Data

-`/data` provides read-only access to all static playlist and log files.
+`/data` provides read-only access to the data directory containing the audio, playlist and log files.
 The metadata cache `index.json` speeds up client operation, by removing the need to perform client-side audio file metadata parsing.

 Base: `/data`